OffensiveEdge/urls-le/README.md

 - Ensure URLs are not inside comments if `urls-le.includeComments` is disabled
 - Check for proper URL formatting and protocols

-**URL validation issues**

-- Enable `urls-le.validateUrls: true` for URL validation
-- Check that URLs are properly formatted and accessible
-- Some URLs may be valid but not reachable from your network
-- Relative URLs may not be valid without proper context

-**Accessibility checking problems**

-- Enable `urls-le.checkAccessibility: true` for accessibility analysis
-- Check that URLs are accessible and follow accessibility guidelines
-- Some URLs may require authentication or special permissions
-- External URLs may not be accessible for accessibility checking

 **Domain grouping issues**

 - Enable `urls-le.groupByDomain: true` for domain-based grouping